 Caring for a loved one with special needs is a life-long commitment.
 Parents of children with Down syndrome or severe autism need all the help they can get in finding resources to help their children reach their potential and become as independent as they possibly can.
 As difficult as this is, the most difficult thing a parent of a special needs child faces is the thought of what will happen to their child after they are no longer around to care for them.
 Likewise, a husband or wife who is caring for a spouse with dementia or Alzheimer’s worries about what will happen if they die before their incapacitated spouse.

 If you are in one of these situations, you owe it to yourself and your loved one to learn about the options available to you through a Special Needs Trust.
-The attorneys at Ross & Shoalmire, P.L.L.C. understand the fear you are facing as you care for a loved one with special needs, and they have solutions to give you peace of mind.
+Our attorneys understand the fear you're facing as you care for a loved one with special needs, and they have solutions to give you peace of mind.

 Types of Special Needs Trusts